chrizog/someipy/docs/index.rst

 - `SOME/IP Protocol Specification <https://www.autosar.org/fileadmin/standards/R22-11/FO/AUTOSAR_PRS_SOMEIPProtocol.pdf>`_
 - `SOME/IP Service Discovery Protocol Specification <https://www.autosar.org/fileadmin/standards/R22-11/FO/AUTOSAR_PRS_SOMEIPServiceDiscoveryProtocol.pdf>`_

 The library is developed and tested on Ubuntu 22.04 and using Python 3.8.
+Windows is supported as well.

 For Inquiries
 -------------